 Peas are mild and sweet They pair well with dill, mint, parsley, sage, basil, marjoram, nutmeg, onion, and curry.
 Use peas to make this Indian Mushroom and Green Peas, Healthy Pea Soup Shooters, Raw Green Pea Soup, and Guacamole Made with Green Peas.

 Potatoes work well with any herbs and spices.
 Pair them with basil, garlic, red pepper flakes, mustard, paprika, pepper, rosemary, thyme, oregano, and sage.
 See 10 Global Ways to Cook with Potatoes and then try this Vegan Poutine, Indian Spicy Potatoes, and Broccoli, and 8 Ways to Make Badass Baked Potatoes.

 Pumpkin and winter squash are on the sweet side so they do best with warm, spicy flavors.
 Pair them with basil, curry, cumin, coriander, garlic, ginger, allspice, nutmeg, cinnamon, paprika, thyme, rosemary, sage, curry and parsley.
 Get lots of recipes in 10 Ways to Cook with Pumpkin and 10 Ways to Cook Comforting Foods with Winter Squash.

 Radishes are crunchy and peppery.
-There is a wide variety of sizes, shapes and colors including white daikon.
+There is a wide variety of sizes, shapes, and colors including white daikon.
 Enhance the flavor of radishes with basil, chives, dill, garlic, mint, and parsley.
-You can eat them raw or make Indian Radish Pickle and Caramelized Radishes.
+You can eat them raw or make Indian Radish Pickles and Caramelized Radishes.

 23. Sweet Potatoes